capdevon/Character-Bow-Template2/README.md

 * Physics (with bullet engine)
 * Animations (with gltf2 animations)
-* Third Person Camera with Collision control
+* Third Person Camera with collision detection
 * Bow with two types of ammo and effect
 * Sounds
 * Particles (with org.apache.commons.pool.impl.GenericKeyedObjectPool)